Enginaaron/CAFECAFE/README.md

-# Cooking Craze
+# Cafe Cafe

 ## Overview
-Cooking Craze is a fun and engaging cooking simulation game where players can interact with various ingredients, cook dishes, and manage their kitchen efficiently.
+Cafe Cafe is a fun and engaging cooking simulation game where players can interact with various ingredients, cook dishes, and manage their kitchen efficiently.
 The game features a player character that can move around the kitchen, interact with appliances, and process ingredients.

 ## Project Structure
 The project is organized as follows: